johnbmcd/rssdk2klg/README.md

 # rssdk2klg

-Visual Studio C++ solution for converting from Intel RealSense rssdk log file to klg format for use with [Kintinuous](https://github.com/mp3guy/Kintinuous/).
+Visual Studio C++ solution for converting from Intel RealSense rssdk log files to klg format for use with [Kintinuous](https://github.com/mp3guy/Kintinuous/).